newghost/websvr/README.md

 --------------
 Filter and Handler doesn't have the same match rules when you sending a request

-Filter  : Match any section in the request url, etc:
+Filter  : Match any section in the request url, for example

     websvr.filter(".svr", cb);